cemerson/marwav/README.md

 The multiple aspect ratio web app viewer.

-This is just a hack/means of viewing a local or online web app in an assortment of device sizes all at once on one browser (Chrome) page.
+This is just a hack/means of viewing a local or online web app in an assortment of device sizes all at once on one browser (Chrome) page to avoid hitting ALT-TAB a million times a day.
 There are various Chrome extensions that let you view a site in a specifically-sized browser window, but I wanted a page that let me view and fix multiple devices at the same time.
 In a perfect world I'd have preferred to use some magic mirroring technology to keep the page load/CPU burden lighter - but for now this is really just a glorified stack of iframe windows.

 ## Usage
 Grab the marwav.html or just make a bookmark to here to try it out: